scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

 Reviewers were also asked to provide more specific feedback according to the questionnaire shown in the appendix.

-.. - need to highlight a few articles and organize the order of articles and
-..  explain that organization here

 Due to time constraints of the editors, as well as a complete rewrite of the publication framework, completion of this year's proceedings took longer than anticipated.
 The new framework, however, is much easier to use and extend and